Applications for the 2015-16 Australian Prime Ministers Centre (APMC) Fellowships closed on 30 June 2015.

 Who can apply?

-Applicants should have scholarly credentials, preferably at postgraduate level, or a record of equivalent achievement in their field.
-Relevant fields include history, social sciences, politics, museum studies, librarianship, the performing arts, literature and art.
+- have scholarly credentials, preferably at postgraduate level, or a record of equivalent achievement in their field

-Fellows are required to acknowledge the support of the Museum of Australian Democracy in any publication resulting from the research and to prepare a brief report at the conclusion of the Fellowship.
+- are to acknowledge the support of the Museum of Australian Democracy at Old Parliament House in the public outcomes of the research supported by the APMC.

 Preparing your application

 Download the application form, complete the form and attach the following supporting documentation:

 - Two written references (download the referee report)

 References should be signed by both the applicant and the referee, or include the email trail.
 References should also include contact details for referees (telephone and email address).